-Service delivery in Oral Health Services Tasmania is determined by the clinical needs of the client and the skills of the clinician.
+Service delivery in Oral Health Services Tasmania is determined by the clinical needs of the client and the skills of the dental officer.
 Clinical pathways, clinical credentialing, scope of practice and privileges are an integral component of service delivery and staff will be required to meet the standards set by OHST in this regard.

-In addition, clinicians are required to adhere to the principles of practice determined by OHST, and supported by the Department of Health and Human Services.
+In addition, dental officers are required to adhere to the policies, protocols and guidelines of OHST, and supported by the Department of Health.